aguinane/blog/content/posts/2019/security-cameras/index.md

 - Home Automation
 ---

+**Uptype: post
-**Update:**  Ubiquiti have discontinued UniFi Video.
+date:**  Ubiquiti have discontinued UniFi Video.
 The cameras [from reolink](https://store.reolink.com/au/poe-ip-cameras/) seem to be basically the same, but cheaper.
 I'd probably get them instead.
 Very annoyed that they made it end-of-life just after I bought the NVR.

 Recently I ended up installing some IP security cameras at our place, and since a few people have asked about them I thought I'd do a quick summary on here.